Non-theistic belief systems

 The ReligiousTolerance.org's webmaster personally disagrees with the above image (bias alert):

 I was born into a Baptist family and raised as a Protestant Christian.
 However, I became disillusioned with the faith during my teen years.
 I had never sensed the presence of God in my life or God's influence on the rest of the world.
+I had frequently tried to pray to God, but had no feeling of connections.
+Things that I prayed for generally did not materialize.
 Yet, none of the arguments against the existence of a deity convinced me that God could be proven to not exist.
 So I felt that my only ethical option was to became an Agnostic.
-I remain an Agnostic today, some six decades later.
+I remain an Agnostic today, almost seven decades later.
 I expect to remain one unless I come across a convincing argument about the existence or nonexistence of God.

-I can understand Maiak's final statement, but I personally disagree with it.
+I can understand the final statement above, but I personally disagree with it.
 Certainly, many Atheists would agree that a person "must follow the scientific method" to prove the existence of God before they can justify their theistic beliefs.
 However, I suggest that many Atheists, Agnostics, Monotheists, Bitheists and Polytheists -- would personally consider a sincere feeling of certainty about God's existence to be sufficient to justify a person's belief in one or more deities in the absence of an absolute proof.

-- All the Atheists that I have communicated with, including my spouse, assert that they have been ethically forced to become Atheists on purely logical grounds.
+- All the Atheists that I have communicated with assert that they have been ethically forced to become Atheists on purely logical grounds.
 They see no evidence for such being(s) and many see multiple indicators that such beings do not exist.
 To be true to themselves, they cannot accept the existence of God, for the same reason as the average Christian cannot accept the existence of Thor, Venus, Baal, and countless other goddesses and gods of antiquity: there is no evidence for their existence.
 Many Atheists would argue that for a deity to be omnipotent, omnipresent, omnibeneficient is logically contradictory.
-The arguments about Theodicy -- how can an all-good God allow evil to exist -- has not been adequately resolved by many Atheists.
+The arguments about Theodicy -- how can an all-good God allow evil to exist -- has not been adequately resolved in the opinion of many Atheists.

 It is worth noting that the only difference between an Atheist and a theist affiliated with the Baha'i, Christian, Judaism, Islam, Sikh, etc. is that a theist typically believes that many thousands of deities are none-existent whereas an Atheist has no belief in the same multiple thousands of deities, plus one.